fommil/fpmortals/manuscript/complete.md

 Combined, eager evaluation and executor submission means that it is impossible to know when a job started, when it finished, or the sub-tasks that were spawned to calculate the final result.
-It should not surprise us that performance monitoring "solutions" are a solid earner for the modern day snake oil merchant.
+It should not surprise us that performance monitoring "solutions" for `Future` based frameworks are a solid earner for the modern day snake oil merchant.

 Furthermore, `Future.flatMap` requires an `ExecutionContext` to be in implicit
 scope: users are forced to think about business logic and execution semantics at